 (Describe in detail the Architect’s Supplemental Services identified in Section 4.1.1 or, if set forth in an exhibit, identify the exhibit.
 The AIA publishes a number of Standard Form of Architect’s Services documents that can be included as an exhibit to describe the Architect’s Supplemental Services.)

-« » 4.1.1.1 Programming: included in basic services
+« » 4.1.1.1 Programming: included in basic service

-4.1.1.8 Civil Engineering: included in basic services
+4.1.1.8 Civil Engineering: TBD

-4.1.1.9 Landscape Design: included in basic services
+4.1.1.9 Landscape Design: TBD

-4.1.1.21Telecommunications/data design: included in basic services
+4.1.1.21Telecommunications/data design: TBD

-4.1.1.22 Security evaluation and planning: included in basic services
+4.1.1.22 Security evaluation and planning: TBD

 § 4.1.2.1.1 The Architect shall provide a cost estimate based on Schematic Design and Design Development Documents.
 The estimate shall show a breakdown of the project cost in accordance with Rural Development requirements and procedures.